bayship-org/prewalk/src/template/gitbook_man/Readme.md

 ### More complex example
 For $Gitbook/md/.../test.jl.md, Prewalk evaluates julia code in the following order.
-Note that these files are not necessary.
+Note that these files, 1. to 3., are not necessary.
 And all jl file is evaluated exactly once.

 1. $Gitbook/jl/user.jl
 2. $Gitbook/md/.../_.jl
 3. $Gitbook/md/.../test.jl
+4. $Gitbook/md/.../test.jl.md

 For the following code:
 ```